CodeNight-Ethiopia/codenight-frontend/CONTRIBUTING.md

 1. Write clear and concise commit messages
 2. Follow the existing code style and conventions
-3. Format your code using Rome by running `pnpm run format:write`
+3. You code will be formatted using pre-commits before you commit any changes if you want to run it manually please run `pnpm run format:write`
-4. Run the linter to ensure that your changes follow our code style by running `pnpm run lint:next` and `pnpm run lint:rome`
+4. A linter will also run before every commit to ensure that your changes follow our code style if you want to perform manual check please run `pnpm run lint:next` and `pnpm run lint:rome`
 5. Check that your changes type-check by running `pnpm run type:check`
 6. Update the documentation if necessary